-Section 16.1 The Board of Trustees will continue to provide each employee with a complete physical (every 2 years if under 40 years of age and yearly if over 40 years of age).
-The physical will be conducted by a physician of the Township's choosing.
-Each employee must comply with the physicians' recommendations within the time frame specified in any report.
+Section 16.1 The Employer will continue to provide each employee with a complete physical (every 2 years if under 40 years of age and yearly if over 40 years of age).
+The physical will be conducted by a physician of the Employer's choosing.
+Each employee must comply with the physician's recommendations within the time frame specified in any report.